 TaskCause: a mobile marketplace for nonprofits to reach a new audience and a place for people to support nonprofits in various ways.

 Nonprofits pay a small subscription fee of $10/per month to get listed.
 From there, they only pay additional fees on the money raised (5%) and the audience reached($1/member).
 With a low subscription fee of $10/month, the nonprofits can get started without a big commitment.

 Not only that, with additional fees only on the funds raised and the audience reached, the marketing and fundraising efforts scales as the organization grows.

 1. Nonprofits commit to a 1 year agreement for getting listed on the TaskCause app.

 2. TaskCause raises awareness and funding for nonprofits.

-3. After on-boarding, people can continue to donate, request tasks they need done, and/or volunteer to help one another to raise money for a cause.
+3. After on-boarding, people can donate directly, request tasks they need done from locals, and/or volunteer to help one another to raise money for the cause.

 -We've bootstrapped TaskCause.
 The app can be found on the iOS App Store, Google Play Store, and on the web browser.
 We're continuously making improvements.

 -We've met and discussed with a lot of nonprofit organizations.
 We've signed 6 nonprofit organizations for the pilot program and signed one nonprofit for the paid program.
 We're continuously testing, re-iterating, and working towards product market fit while onboarding nonprofits passionate about our cause.